ScottLouvau/PacControl/docs/README.md

 ![Finished Device](images/device.jpg)

 ## Troubleshooting
+* If the LED doesn't light up, confirm it's connected in the right order by connecting it between Pin 2 (5v) and Pin 20 (Ground).
+If it doesn't light up, the LED and resistor aren't right.
+* If the LED doesn't blink, manually run /home/pi/PacControl/src/pacControl and look at the output for potential problems.
 * Test touching the two wires connected to the Start Button together to ensure the van side is working.
-* Check the LEDs on the Raspberry Pi to ensure it's on and booting.
-Connect a monitor and keyboard to see that the program is running properly.
 * If the van is not turning on and off consistently, look at the van display to identify possible problems.
 In our case, the key was too far away (in the trunk area).
 If no messages are shown, check the wiring and solder connections.